-Finally, we turn our attention to the theoretical and practical questions of applying acyclicity to the problem of CQ answering over DLs.
-On the theoretical side, we show that checking MFA and MSA of Horn- $\mathcal{SHIQ}$ ontologies is PSPACE- and PTIME-complete, respectively, and that CQs can be answered over acyclic Horn-SHIQ ontologies in PSPACE.
-The latter problem is EXPTIME-hard for general (i.e., not acyclic) Horn-SHIQ ontologies (Ortiz, Rudolph, and Simkus 2011), so acyclicity makes the problem easier.
-Furthermore, Horn ontologies can be extended with arbitrary SWRL rules (Horrocks and Patel-Schneider 2004) without affecting neither decidability nor worst-case complexity, provided that the union of the ontology and SWRL rules is acyclic; this is in contrast to the general case, where SWRL extensions lead to undecidability.
+Finally, we consider various theoretical and practical issues surrounding the use of acyclicity for CQ answering over DL ontologies.
+On the theoretical side, we show that checking MFA and MSA of Horn- $\mathcal{SHIQ}$ ontologies is PSPACE- and PTIME-complete, respectively, and that answering CQs over acyclic Horn- $\mathcal{SHIQ}$ ontologies is in PSPACE.
+The latter problem is ExpTIME-hard for general (i.e., not acyclic) Horn- $\mathcal{SHIQ}$ ontologies (Ortiz, Rudolph, and Simkus 2011), so acyclicity makes the problem easier.
+Furthermore, Horn ontologies can be extended with arbitrary SWRL rules (Horrocks and Patel-Schneider 2004) without affecting neither decidability nor worst-case complexity, provided that the union of the ontology and SWRL rules is acyclic; this is in contrast to the general case, where SWRL extensions of DLs lead to the undecidability.

-On the practical side, we explore the limits of reasoning with acyclic OWL 2 ontologies via materialisation.
-We checked MFA, MSA, and JA of a library with 149 Horn ontologies; to estimate the impact of materialisation, we compared the size of the materialisation with the number of facts in the original ontologies.
-Our experiments revealed that many ontologies are MSA, and that some complex ones are MSA but not JA.
-Materialisation is typically not too large.
-Our results suggest that principled, materialisation-based reasoning for ontologies beyond the OWL 2 RL profile may be feasible.
-This paper is accompanied with an online technical report containing all proofs.
+On the practical side, we explore the limits of reasoning with acyclic OWL 2 DL ontologies via materialisation.
+We checked MFA, MSA, and JA for 149 Horn ontologies; furthermore, to estimate the impact of materialisation, we compared the size of the materialisation with the number of facts in the original ontologies.
+Our experiments revealed that many ontologies are MSA, and that some complex ones are MSA but not JA; furthermore, the universal models obtained via materialisation are typically not too large.
+Thus, our results suggest that principled, materialisation-based reasoning for ontologies beyond the OWL 2 RL profile may be practically feasible.
+This paper is accompanied with an online technical report that contains all proofs.